 The Council is administered by a Co-Operative Alliance of the Labour, Green and Liberal Democrat Parties.
+The Leader throughout the year was Councillor Doina Cornell (Labour) and the Deputy Leader from May 2021 onwards was Councillor Catherine Braun (Green).
+There was not previously a Deputy Leader in the Alliance set up.
+More recently (July 2022), Councillor Catherine Braun has become the Leader with Councillor Natalie Bennett (Labour) replacing her as Deputy Leader.
 The Council has adopted the Committee system as its political management structure.
-The list of Committees and chairs during the 2020/21 year is as follows.
+The list of Committees and chairs during the 2021/22 year is as follows.

-Strategy and Resources Councillor Doina Cornell (Leader) Community Services and Licensing Councillor Chris Brine (replaced Cllr Mattie Ross in September 2020) Housing Councillor Mattie Ross (replaced Cllr Char Townley in September 2020) Environment Councillor Simon Pickering Audit and Standards Councillor Nigel Studdert-Kennedy Development Control Councillor Martin Baxendale
+Strategy and Resources Councillor Doina Cornell (Leader) Community Services and Licensing Councillor Chris Brine Housing Councillor Mattie Ross Environment Councillor Chloe Turner (replaced Cllr Simon Pickering after the election) Audit and Standards Councillor Nigel Studdert-Kennedy Development Control Councillor Martin Baxendale